 The ability to create multiple subpages and independent domains also allows you to invest in client education initiatives.
 You can create tools like blogs and video tutorials for your clients to use if they are looking for a quick, self-guided solution.

-Create an onboarding portal with Zoomforth
+Create an engaging client onboarding portal with Zoomforth

 Setting the right tone for your clients is an important part of keeping them happy and demonstrating the value you bring to the table.
 Comprehensive client onboarding is the best way to ensure this.

 You can make the process a breeze for everyone involved with an easy-to-access microsite designed with Zoomforth.
 It’s an easy way to make even templated onboarding appear customized with a feature-rich drag-and-drop editor.

 Your clients will be grateful to have a one-stop spot for all of their needs, allowing you to focus on what matters most: providing them with the services they’re looking for.